 Here is a blog post on "Mind/Shift" about the importance of play.

-A: Religion is not part of any school activities at Tallgrass.
+Religion is not part of any school activities at Tallgrass.
 Students are free to follow their own religious beliefs while attending Tallgrass.
-Our school is located on the top floor of the Riverside United Methodist Church, but we are not affiliated with that or any other church or religion.
+Our school is located on the bottom floor of the First Congregational Church of LaGrange, but we are not affiliated with that or any other church or religion.

 For more help in deciding whether self-directed education is right for your family, download our free-ebook.